Meningitis

 If bacterial meningitis is suspected, doctors will start treatment with several antibiotics immediately, even if the results of the laboratory tests are not yet available.

-Important: Bacterial meningitis is an emergency that requires immediate treatment in intensive care.
+Important: Bacterial meningitis is an emergency that normally requires immediate treatment in intensive care.

-If no bacteria or herpes viruses have been detected, only the symptoms can be treated.
+Once the pathogen responsible has been identified, the meningitis can be treated in a targeted manner.
+If no bacteria or herpes viruses have been detected, the only treatment is to alleviate the symptoms.
 In such cases, patients are generally administered painkillers and medication that regulate the fluid balance in the body.

 As at: